County of Nassau-Usingen

 Nassau-Usingen was a county of the Holy Roman Empire in the Upper Rhenish Circle that became a principality in 1688.

 The origin of the county lies in the medieval county of Weilnau that was acquired by the counts of Nassau-Weilburg in 1602.

-That county was divided in 1629 into the lines of Nassau-Weilburg, Nassau-Idstein and Nassau-Saarbrücken that was divided only 30 years later in 1659.
+That county was divided in 1629 into the lines of Nassau-Weilburg, Nassau-Idstein and Nassau-Saarbrücken.
+However, the division became effective only thirty years later, in 1659.

 The emerging counties were Nassau-Saarbrücken, Nassau-Ottweiler and Nassau-Usingen.
 At the beginning of the 18th century, three of the Nassau lines died out and Nassau-Usingen became their successor (1721 Nassau-Idstein, 1723 Nassau-Ottweiler und 1728 Nassau-Saarbrücken).

-In 1735 Nassau-Usingen was divided again into Nassau-Usingen and Nassau-Saarbrücken.
-In 1797 Nassau-Usingen inherited Nassau-Saarbrücken.
+In 1735, Nassau-Usingen was divided again into Nassau-Usingen and Nassau-Saarbrücken.
+In 1797, Nassau-Usingen inherited Nassau-Saarbrücken.

 On July 17, 1806, the counties of Nassau-Usingen and Nassau-Weilburg joined the Confederation of the Rhine.
-Under pressure from Napoleon both counties merged to become the Duchy of Nassau on August 30, 1806, under joint rule of Prince Frederick August of Nassau-Usingen and his younger cousin Prince Frederick William of Nassau-Weilburg.
+Under pressure from Napoleon, both counties merged to become the Duchy of Nassau on August 30, 1806, under joint rule of Prince Frederick August of Nassau-Usingen and his younger cousin Prince Frederick William of Nassau-Weilburg.
 As Frederick August had no heirs, he agreed that Frederick William should become sole ruler after his death.
 However, Frederick William died from a fall on the stairs at Schloss Weilburg on 9 January 1816, and it was his son William who became duke of a unified Nassau.

 The title has been carried in pretense by Prince Frederick August's half-brother Karl Philip's line.